 There are significant cash flow implications as you grow your business.
 Ideally, the growth of your business should have a positive impact.
 It implies that you may be increasing profits, increasing market share, employing more staff, buying or leasing larger premises, expanding your product range or even gaining a better reputation.

 These are great outcomes and if managed correctly your business will thrive.
 Managed poorly, you run the risk of insolvency and your business could fail.

 Plan any growth and reflect this in budgets including your cashflow forecast.
-Your profit and loss budget is used to manage the revenue and expenditure whereas the cashflow is used to forecast the timing of the payments and receipts.
-Therefore, when planning your growth you should be clear what it is you are going to be doing, how you are going to do it and when you are going to do it.
+Then, use your profit and loss budget to manage the revenue and expenditure.
+Whereas, you then use the cashflow forecast to apply the timing of the payments and receipts.
+Therefore, when you plan your growth, you should be clear what it is you are going to be doing.
+Ask yourself, how am I going to do it and when am I doing it.

-You need to be very clear about the costs that will be incurred and when they will be paid, as well as when you expect income to be received.
+You need to be very clear about the costs that will be incurred and when they will be paid.
+The same applies to the income.
+Identify when you expect income to be received.

 Some important factors you need to be mindful of when planning for growth are: